20treeAI/github-workflows/README.md

 # github-workflows

-This repo contains [reusable workflows](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows) for Github Ections.
+This repo contains [reusable workflows](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows) for Github Actions.

 ## Dagster
 This [workflow](./.github/workflows/dagster.yml) will build a docker image and then test it before pushing it.